gbrlas/AVSP/README.md

     3. Play around with labels, try different rating systems

     4. Try regression aswell, the dataset is more oriented to regression due to the domain of features, which makes classification a harder problem for this dataset.

+    5. Try and find some nonlinear correlations within features.